sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 The idea is that instead of sending a paste operation, we have AutoHotkey *type out the contents of the clipboard*.
-This has the additional benefit of stripping any formatting in the text in the clipboard, if for instance, we've copied something from a website or a word document with heavy formatting.
+This has the additional benefit of stripping any formatting in the text in the clipboard, if for instance, we've copied something from a website or a Word document with heavy formatting.

 ## Close on Escape Key